jpssvieira/data-science-portfolio/README.md

 # Data Science Portfolio
-Showcasing my projects in Data Science
+Showcasing my projects in Data Science!

 ## Introduction
 Welcome to my data science portfolio!
 This repository contains a collection of my work in AI and data science, demonstrating my skills in data analysis, machine learning, data visualization, and more.
 Each project includes a brief description, the tools used, and a link to the full project repository or folder.